mdsol/the_policy_machine/CONTRIBUTING.md

     end
   end
 end
 ```

-Then, you would update the changelog for the next version of `the_policy_machine` to specify that applications should include this new migration in their codebases by running:
+Then, you would update the changelog for the next version of `the_policy_machine` to specify that applications should include this new migration in their codebase by running:
 ```
 bundle exec rails generate the_policy_machine:add_parent_policy_machine_uuid_column
 ```